SaifBhuiya/jsonModel/README.md

 I have worked on python and similar languages (GDscript) but I dont think I have ever made a full fledged python app.
 A lot of things were new: making requirements.txt, console commands to install/build/run stuff etc.

 This was my first time using a cloud hosting service.
 I havent worked with an app that uses a backend.
+This served as an introduction and helped me with the later parts where I used SQL.